dji-sdk/Payload-SDK-Doc/source/quick-start/index.md

 The SKYPORT adapter needs to be bound with your Payload SDK application only for the first use.
 Please follow the steps below to bind it.

-1. Connect the SKYPORT adapter to the Payload SDK development board with the coaxial cable, and then connect the adapter to the M200 series aircraft.
+1. Connect the SKYPORT adapter to the Payload SDK development board with the coaxial cable, and then connect the adapter to aircraft.
 Use a USB cable to connect the M200 to a PC.

 2. Open DJI Assistant 2 and log into your Payload SDK enterprise account.